adobe/cssfilterlab/README.md

 $ sudo npm install -g grunt
 </pre>

 The grunt.js project file uses other node.js modules.
-To quicly install all the required libraries run "npm install" in the extracted folder.
+To quicly install all the required libraries run "npm install" in the project folder.

 <pre>
 cd ./path/to/css/filterlab/